moode-player/moode/README.md

 # moOde audio player

-Moode Audio Player is a derivative of the wonderful WebUI audio player client for MPD originally designed and coded by Andrea Coiutti and Simone De Gregori and subsequently enhanced by early efforts from the RaspyFi/Volumio projects.
+Moode Audio Player is a derivative of the wonderful WebUI audio player for MPD originally designed and coded by Andrea Coiutti and Simone De Gregori and subsequently enhanced by early efforts from RaspyFi/Volumio projects.

-moOde provides a beautifully designed and responsive user interface, an extensive set of Audiophile-grade features and an active Forum that provides expert troubleshooting and support, interesting discussion on a variety of audio topics and an International user community of audio enthusiasts.
+moOde provides a beautifully designed and responsive user interface, an extensive set of Audiophile-grade features, a reliable and stable OS  and an active Forum that provides expert troubleshooting and support, interesting discussion on a variety of audio topics and an International user community of audio enthusiasts.

 Tim Curtis © 2014